 Room and train upgrades for the entirety of this route are available.
 Room upgrade requests must be communicated to the Dragon Trip before the start of the trip.
 Customers wishing to upgrade once the trip has started must do so independently.
 Train upgrades are unavailable once train tickets have been booked, train upgrades only apply to over-night trains.

-Room upgrades are $375 USD.
+Room upgrades for our 18-day Shanghai Loop are £200 for a single room upgrade, or £100pp for a double room upgrade.
 In Beijing everyone will get twin rooms, those who have paid for an upgrade will receive a superior room.
-Train upgrades are £270.
+Train upgrades are £100.

 The Dragon Trip provides, upon request, airport transfers.
 In Beijing and Shanghai, the price is GBP 40 for a pick up or drop-off.
 This will be in private transportation (up to 3 PAX).
 If you’d like a bilingual guide to meet you and ride with you from the airport to your destination, or vice versa, it is GBP 40 extra for a pick up or drop off (up to 3 PAX).
 In Guilin, Xi’an and Chengdu, the price is GBP 30 for a pick up or drop-off.
 This will be in private transportation (up to 3 PAX).
 If you’d like a bilingual guide, it is GBP 30 for a pick up or drop off (up to 3 PAX).
 This service is not available in Hong Kong.